Seltorexant

 Seltorexant, also known by its developmental code names MIN-202 and JNJ-42847922, is an orexin antagonist medication which is under development for the treatment of depression, insomnia, and Alzheimer's disease.
-It is a selective antagonist of the orexin OX_{2} receptor (2-SORA).
-The medication is taken by mouth.
+It is a selective antagonist of the orexin OX_{2} receptor (2‑SORA).
+The medication is taken orally.

+Side effects

+Seltorexant is reported to be safe and well-tolerated.
+Side effects of seltorexant observed in clinical trials so far have included somnolence, fatigue, dizziness, headache, abdominal discomfort, and nightmares.

 Pharmacology

+Pharmacodynamics

+Seltorexant shows over 100-fold greater binding affinity for the OX_{2} receptor over the OX_{1} receptor.
+This is in contrast to other orexin receptor antagonists like suvorexant, lemborexant, and daridorexant, which are all dual orexin receptor antagonists (DORAs).

 Pharmacokinetics

 Seltorexant has fast absorption with a time to peak levels of 0.3 to 1.5 hours and has a relatively short duration with an elimination half-life of only 2 to 3 hours.
 No residual effects of the medication were observed 4 hours after daytime administration.
 The pharmacokinetics of seltorexant are considered to be ideal for sleep induction.
 Seltorexant is metabolized by the cytochrome P450 enzyme CYP3A4.

-Mechanism of action
+Chemistry

-It is a small-molecule compound and is structurally related to other clinically used orexin receptor antagonists.
-Seltorexant shows over 100-fold greater binding affinity for the OX_{2} receptor over the OX_{1} receptor.
-This is in contrast to other orexin receptor antagonists like suvorexant, lemborexant, and daridorexant, which are all dual orexin receptor antagonists (DORAs).
+Seltorexant is a small-molecule compound and is structurally related to other clinically used orexin receptor antagonists.